Action Research

 When to Use Action Research

-You can use cction research should be used when the objective of your study is to introduce change and improve organisational practices while simultaneously studying that change.
+You can use action research when the objective of your study is to introduce change and improve organisational practices while simultaneously studying that change.
 It is particularly appropriate when you have direct access to an organisation and can collaborate with participants over time.

-Moreover, this approach is suitable for studies focusing on issues such as improving employee performance, implementing new technologies (e.g. AI systems), enhancing organisational culture, or optimising business processes.
+Moreover, this approach is suitable for studies focusing on issues such as improving employee performance, implementing new technologies (e.g. AI systems), enhancing organisational culture, optimising business processes or aligning operations after a merger or an acquisition.

 Ethical considerations play a critical role in action research due to close interaction with participants.
 You have to manage issues such as informed consent, confidentiality, and potential power dynamics between researcher and participants must be carefully throughout the research process.